IPO Basics: Benefits, Risks, and Alternatives

 The requirements for listing are also very strict.
 It does not mean that a company that spends time and money will be able to successfully go public.
 There is still a risk of failure to go public.
 Generally speaking, when listing, there are certain requirements for the company's profit performance.
 For example, Nasdaq may have specific requirements on cash flow, assets, or income, while the requirements for A-shares are more stringent.
 A-shares require companies to make profits when listed, which is one of the reasons why many Internet companies choose not to be listed on A-shares.
 Because Internet companies need a lot of financing from the beginning and invest a lot of money to accumulate users and traffic, almost none of them, including many Internet companies in the United States, are profitable when they go public.
 Of course, profit requirements are only one of them.

-Why do Internet giants choose to list in the United States and Hong Kong?
+Why do Tech Giants List in the U.S. and Hong Kong?

 One reason is time to market.
 Listings in the United States generally use a registration system, while China uses an approval system, although China has recently gradually transitioned to a registration system.
 So, what is the difference between the registration system and the approval system?
 The registration system means that the company prepares materials and submits them to the China Securities Regulatory Commission, and after approval, they can be registered and listed.
 But the approval system is different.
 The China Securities Regulatory Commission will first review the materials and then conduct an in-depth review of the company after confirming that they are correct, which will make the entire process longer.
 And whether it can eventually be listed on the market is completely decided by the China Securities Regulatory Commission, and the company can only wait.